CrazyDubya/4o/faux_browser/user_profiles.md

 }
 ```

 `soft_allow_domains` contains sites that are only accessible with approval.
-The server returns a message instead of content when these domains are requested.
+The server returns a message instead of content when these domains are requested and logs the attempt to `approval_requests.log`.

 `blocked_domains` lists sites that are completely forbidden.
 The server immediately
 denies access to these domains and records the attempt.